ljubicicrobert/SSIMS/README.md

 Users can also set a ground sampling distance (GSD, in px/m) to rescale the image and help with the postprocessing - use this feature carefully as it will always introduce additional errors/noise in the transformed images. **It's best to keep this ratio as close as possible to the original GSD!**.
 For these reasons user can click **Measure** button to quickly measure in-image distances and to compare them with real-world data in order to help determine appropriate GSD value.

-### Image filtering
+### Image filtering / image enhancement

 <img align="right" width="320" src="https://github.com/ljubicicrobert/SSIMS/blob/master/screenshots/filter_form.png">

+Image filtering/enhancement is often a crucial part of the image velocimetry workflow.
+This tools offers a form in which such filtering can easily be performed.
+For those users unfamiliar with the image filtering/enhancement process, it is advisable to visit the [Image enhancement for UAV velocimetry](https://github.com/ljubicicrobert/Image-enhancement-for-UAV-velocimetry) repository.
+In this repository, a detailed overview of different aspects of image enhancement is provided through a series of Jupyter notebooks, along with a detailed PDF instructions on how to perform [filtering with SSIMS tool](https://github.com/ljubicicrobert/Image-enhancement-for-UAV-velocimetry/blob/main/using_ssims.pdf).

 Users can perform filtering of images in a folder using the [Filter frames](https://github.com/ljubicicrobert/SSIMS/blob/master/screenshots/filter_form.png) form.
 In the form, user should first define the _frame folder path_ and the _extension_ of images in the folder.
 Available filters are listed on left side of the form, and the user can add them to the **filtering stack** on the right side by clicking on the desired filter.
 Only one filter of a given type can be selected at a time.

+Before filtering, it is highly advisable to inspect the different colorspace models of the frames.
+This can be done by clicking on the **Explore colorspaces** button at the top-left of the **Filter frames** form.

 Once the filters have been added to the filtering stack, user can edit the filter by clicking on the filter button in the filtering stack, which opens the [Filter parameters](https://github.com/ljubicicrobert/SSIMS/blob/master/screenshots/filter_parameters.png) form, or reorder the filters by dragging and dropping them at the desired position.
-IMPORTANT: Filters will be applied in the top-down order from the filtering stack.

 In the **Filter parameters** form, the user can remove the filter from the stack using the **Remove** button, or adjust the parameters of the filter (using the trackbar of using the neighboring numerical box) and finally apply the parameters using the **Apply** button.

 Once the filters have been chosen, user can preview the filtering results using the **Preview results** button in the bottom-middle section of the **Filter frames** form.
 In the opened window, user can toggle between the filtered and original image using the **SPACE** key.

+Some of the available filter are just colorspace model conversions (titled _Convert to..._).
+These will transform the image from the previous colorspace to the chosen one. **Default colorspace model**, which is active when the image is loaded for filtering, is **RGB**.

+> SSIMS will keep track of the colorspace conversions during filtering.
+For example, if _Convert to L\*a\*b\*_ is in the stack, followed by the _Single image channel_, by choosing the channel in the **Filter parameters** form, the user will effectively be selecting a channel of the image from its L\*a\*b\* colorspace model.

 Clicking **Apply filters** will initiate filtering on all frames in the selected folder.

+> **IMPORTANT**: Filters will be applied in the top-down order from the filtering stack.

 ### Future features

-&#9744; Additional filters for preprocessing
+&#9746; Additional filters for preprocessing

+&#9746; Colorspace model inspection and conversion

 &#9746; Complete camera calibration form (as of v0.3.1.0)